-- A. A faculty member who is the beneficiary of institutional guarantees of tenure shall enjoy protection against unjust and arbitrary application of disciplinary penalties.
-During the period of such guarantees the faculty member may be discharged from employment, suspended without pay, or demoted in rank for reasons of: - 1. incompetence, including significant, sustained unsatisfactory performance after the faculty member has been given an opportunity to remedy such performance and fails to do so within a reasonable time;

-- 2. neglect of duty, including sustained failure to meet assigned classes or to perform other significant faculty professional obligations; or - 3. misconduct of such a nature as to indicate that the individual is unfit to continue as a member of the faculty, including violations of professional ethics, mistreatment of students or other employees, research misconduct, financial fraud, criminal, or other illegal, inappropriate or unethical conduct.
-To justify serious disciplinary action, such misconduct should be either (a) sufficiently related to a faculty member's academic responsibilities as to disqualify the individual from effective performance of university duties, or (b) sufficiently serious as to adversely reflect on the individual's honesty, trustworthiness or fitness to be a faculty member.
+- A. A faculty member who is the beneficiary of institutional guarantees of academic tenure shall enjoy protection against unjust and arbitrary application of formal discharge, suspension, or demotion.
+During the period of such guarantees the faculty member may be discharged from employment, suspended without pay, or demoted in rank for the following reasons: - 1. incompetence, including significant, sustained unsatisfactory performance after the faculty member has been given an opportunity to remedy such performance and fails to do so within a reasonable time; - 2. neglect of duty, including but not limited to, the sustained failure to: meet assigned classes, respond to communications from individuals within the faculty member's supervisory chain, report to their employment assignment and by continuing to be absent for fourteen (14) consecutive calendar days without being excused by their supervisor, or to perform other essential duties of their position; or - 3. misconduct of such a nature as to indicate that the individual is unfit to continue as a member of the faculty, including violations of professional ethics or engaging in other unethical conduct; violation of university policy or law; mistreatment of students or employees; research misconduct; financial or other fraud; or criminal, or other illegal or inappropriate conduct.
+To justify formal discharge, suspension or demotion, such misconduct should be either (a) sufficiently related to a faculty member's responsibilities as to disqualify the individual from effective performance of job duties, or (b) sufficiently serious as to adversely reflect on the individual's honesty, trustworthiness or fitness to be a faculty member.

-These sanctions may be imposed only in accordance with the procedures prescribed in this section.
-For purposes of these regulations, a faculty member serving a stated term shall be regarded as having tenure until the end of that term.
-These procedures shall not apply to nonreappointments (Section V) or terminations of employment (Section VI).
+Formal discharge, suspension or demotion may be imposed only in accordance with the procedures prescribed in this Section.
+For purposes of this Section, a faculty member serving a stated term shall be regarded as having tenure until the end of that term.
+Additionally, for purposes of this Section, a demotion as defined in this Section shall not include a demotion that results in the loss of a faculty member's tenure